 Meet Our Board

 The Community Cycles Board of Directors role is ensure Community Cycles, as a Boulder non-profit, achieves it’s mission.
-This includes accountability that the organization is making progress, ownership of success, and oversight to ensure the viability and sustainability of the organization.
+This includes accountability for the organization’s progress, ownership of success, and oversight to ensure our viability and sustainability.
 Meet them!

 Brian Graham, Board President

 Brian currently works for the Boulder County Transportation Department as a Senior Project Coordinator for flood recovery.
 He was previously the county’s bicycle planner and developed multi-use trails prior to moving to Colorado.
-He has served on the Community Cycles Board of Directors since early 2013, and recently became board president.
+He has served on the Community Cycles Board of Directors since early 2013, and became board president in 2016.

 Elaine C. Erb, Board Vice President

 Elaine is a native of the Detroit area who moved to Colorado in the early 80s.
-EC, as she is known on air, has been involved with community radio station KGNU for decades as a volunteer DJ, board member, and music director.
+EC, as she is known on the air, has been involved with community radio station KGNU for decades as a volunteer DJ, board member, and music director.
 A lifelong cyclist, she has worked on various transportation projects for the City of Boulder including the start-up of the HOP shuttle, the creation of one of the city’s first websites dedicated to alternative transportation, issuing and managing EcoPasses, and reviewing accident data involving bicycles and pedestrians.
 Elaine has a graduate degree in urban planning and is especially interested in county and regional transportation issues.
+She is currently working for Boulder Transportation Connections as their Sustainable Transportation Planner.

 Ann Haebig, Board Secretary